STUDY

 ADVERB CLAUSE

-A subordinate clause that acts as an adverb in a sentence is called an adjective clause.
+A subordinate clause that acts as an adverb in a sentence is called an adverb clause.

-Like an adverb, it modifies a verb, an adjective clause, or another adverb clause in the sentence.
-As a modifier, it gives more information about a verb of the main clause in terms of time, frequency (i.e., how often), condition, cause and effect relation, and intensity (i.e., to which extent).
+Like an adverb, it modifies a verb, an adjective, or another adverb.
+Adverb clauses provide more information about a verb in terms of time, frequency, condition, cause and effect, or intensity.

 • Time: when, whenever, since, until, before, after, while, as, by the time, as soon as